speedingplanet/intuit-react-playground/src/labs/labs.md

 Upgrade our StudentDetail component to accept an entire object and render a better component

-- Work in Lab03.tsx, which is a finished version of Lab01.tsx.
+- Work in Lab03.tsx, which is also a finished version of Lab01.tsx.
 - Update the props for `StudentDetail` to accept a student object
   - You will likely have to define a `Student` object
 - Update `StudentDetail` to render all the details of a Student.